cudbg/researchsetup/README.md

-A lot of life is about regret minimization.
-Here are some tips to not be too sad in the future.
+Research is a super super fun process.
+However there's a lot of uncertainty and not a lot of _how to I "do" research_ guides, so the process can be frustrating.
+Below are a set of notes for some aspects of the process.

 Index